gokulsrin/randomized_algorithms/readme.md

 Please refer to [CountSketchMin](./CountSketchMin.ipynb).
 From my experimentation, Count-Min seemed to be far and away the better algorithm space and _surprisingly_ accuracy-wise.

 ## Problem 6: Distinct Item Estimation:
 Please refer to [EstimatingDistinctItems](./EstimatingDistinctItems.ipynb).
 I was most impressed by the Flajolet-Martin algorithm.
-It was absolutley incredible to see, emperically, how good the algorithm is.
+It was absolutely incredible to see, empirically, how good the algorithm is.